cypnk/Anime-List/README.md

 Pan De Peace *2016*
 Panchi Rain (Punch Line) *2015*
 Peter Grill to Kenja no Jikan (Peter Grill and the Philosopher's Time) *2020*
+Planetarian: Chiisana Hoshi no Yume (Planetarian: The Reverie of a Little Planet) *2016, 2021*
 Piano no Mori (Forest of Piano) *2007, 2018*
 Plunderer *2020*
 Poco's Udon World *2016*